zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-search-results.md

 # Understanding Search Results

-Search results are must be simple and intuitive for end Users.
+Search results must be simple and intuitive for end Users.
 To achieve that, administrators optimizing the search experience have a lot of conceptual ground to cover.

 ## Filtering Results with Facets